-Dr. McAfee has a Ph.D. degree in Physiology from the University of Oregon School of Medicine.
+Dr. McAfee earned his Ph.D. degree in Physiology from the University of Oregon School of Medicine.
 His academic and faculty appointments include Yale University School of Medicine; University of Miami School of Medicine; and Chairman Neurosciences, Beckman Research Institute, City of Hope Medical Center.
-Dr. McAfee also holds adjunct faculty appointments at Medical College of Virginia; University of California School of Medicine, Irvine; and the University of British Columbia.
-Dr. McAfee has also been an Honorary Professor in the Department of Anesthesiology, Pharmacology, and Therapeutics at the University of British Columbia since 2012.
+Dr. McAfee has been an Honorary Professor in the Department of Anesthesiology, Pharmacology, and Therapeutics at the University of British Columbia since 2012.
+He has authored more than 100 papers in neuro and cardiovascular science.
 His industry positions include VP Research, Whitby Research and Development; Founder, CEO and Chief Technology Officer of Discovery Therapeutics; and Chief Scientific Officer of Cardiome Pharma Corp.
 Dr. McAfee is responsible for participating in Aequus' research and development, and with the assessment and review of business and scientific matters.
 Dr. McAfee led the preclinical development and initial clinical development of eight NCEs, three of which completed clinical development and two are now marketed.
 One of these products is Neupro, a transdermal patch for the treatment of Parkinson's disease and Restless Legs Syndrome, now marketed worldwide.
 Dr. McAfee intends to devote approximately 40% of his time to the affairs of the Company.